ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 ### `^replaceword(word _0)`

-You can change the word itself at the location just by providing the word you want used and the location in the sentence (as a match variable).
+You can change the word itself at the location just by providing the word you want used and the location in the sentence (as a match variable or position index).
 Replacing a word does not make it visible to pattern matching.
 It is merely what will be retrieved (for both original and canonical).

+### `^addwordAfter(word _0)`

+Inserts word into sentence after the position of given match variable.
+The second argument designates a position, and can be a match variable name or something that evaluates into a word index.
+Does not alter pos-tagging or parsing and does not mark itself.
+You can use ^mark to cause marking to happen.

 ### `^position ( how matchvariable )`